OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-js.md

   </div>
 </div>

-Under the root project folder, you can see the `openvidu-insecure-js/docker/` directory.
+Under the root project folder, you can see the `openvidu-js/docker/` directory.
 Here it is included all the required files yo make it possible the deployment with OpenVidu.

-First of all, you will need to create the **openvidu-insecure-js** docker image.
+First of all, you will need to create the **openvidu-js** docker image.

 **1) Run `create_image.sh` script:**